Group-Project-Team-4/Behave/README.md

 ## 5. Behave Tutorial

-   1. After successfully installing behave, create a directory called "features".
-In that directory create a file called "tutorial.feature" using Gherkin syntax containing:
+   1. After successfully installing behave, there is a directory called "features".
+In that directory there is a file called "login.feature" containing:

    **Feature**: Login functionality on the clothing store app